Newcastle 0-1 Arsenal: Ace Aubameyang sets standard for Pepe & new signings | Goal.com

 And we also saw the Premier League debuts of Ceballos, Pepe and Brazilian youngster Gabriel Martinelli as second half substitutes - important milestones for both them and the team.

 The exciting thing about this Arsenal side is that there is clearly much more to come.
-Performances will improve and the forward line will get better and better as the new faces settle in.
+Performances will improve and the forward line will get better and better as the weeks go by.

 It might not always be pretty over the coming weeks, but when you have Aubameyang in your side, you always have a chance.